apaloba-adi/cdk_app/README.md

 ## To use this app
 1. Clone repository
+2. In `log_generation/log_generator.py`, replace the link to the bucket with a link to the bucket named LogBucket.
-2. Deploy infrastructure via `cdk synth && deplot`
+3. Deploy infrastructure via `cdk synth && deploy`
+4. Go to Athena console and run the saved Athena query
+5. Go to Grafana and make/run the Grafana dashboard panels